 Before a federal agency can use a cloud application in production, the agency must first grant it an Authority to Operate (ATO).
 Before granting an ATO, the agency’s security team needs to make sure that the cloud application is FedRAMP compliant.

 “FedRAMP compliant” means that all 325 FedRAMP security controls have been implemented for a particular cloud application.
-Some of the controls are implemented by a Cloud Service Provider (CSP) and some are implemented by the agency themselves.
-If the agency procures a FedRAMP-authorized Software-as-a-Service (SaaS) offering, then most of the controls are implemented by the CSP, and usually only 5-20% of the controls are left to the agency.
-If the agency procures a FedRAMP-authorized Infrastructure- or Platform-as-a-Service offering (IaaS or PaaS) and deploys an application on it (by far the most common approach), the agency is responsible for implementing and maintaining the 60-80% of the controls that are above the IaaS or PaaS level.
+Some of the controls are implemented by a Cloud Service Provider (CSP) and some are implemented by the agency itself.
+If the agency procures a FedRAMP-authorized Software-as-a-Service (SaaS) offering, then most of the controls are implemented by the CSP, and usually, only 5-20% of the controls are left to the agency.
+If the agency procures a FedRAMP-authorized Infrastructure- or Platform-as-a-Service offering (IaaS or PaaS) and deploys an application on it (by far the most common approach), the agency is responsible for implementing and maintaining 60-80% of the controls that are above the IaaS or PaaS level.

 Federal Agency Problem

 Agencies would like to reduce the work of their security teams both initially and for ongoing compliance, so they would prefer to procure SaaS solutions.
 Unfortunately, only a small percentage of applications used by the federal government have achieved FedRAMP SaaS authorization; the process takes years and millions of dollars.
 So for most application functionality, federal agencies are left with no other option than to deploy the application they need on a DISA-authorized IaaS or PaaS and to dedicate resources to implement and maintain the 60-80% of security controls that are at the application level.

 Project Hosts has two solutions to address this problem.